mjjstockman/hangman/README.md

 ## User Demographics

-The target market are individuals who are wanting to find out more about the college to see if they want to enrol.
-It is not for current students.
+The target market are individuals who want to play a quick game as a short distraction.
+It is focused towards younger players, so a lot of guesses are allowed before the game is over.

 ## User Stories

-1. As a potential student, I want to quickly see what courses are offered, so I can see if they are of interest.
+1. As a gamer, I want to quickly tell what the game is, so I can see if I want to play it.

-2. As a potential student, I want to see some general "about" text, so I can confirm that I am on the correct site for my needs.
+2. As a gamer, I want to be able to either win or loose, so I am motivated to try my best.

-3. As a potential student, I want to see facts and figures on student satisfaction, so I can gauge whether I want to enrol.
+3. As a gamer, I want to be able to enter a guess using either my keyboard or by clicking on a button, so I can play in a way that best suits me.

+4. As a gamer, I want visual representation on how well I am doing, so that I am kept engaged and can easily see my progress.

-4. As a potential student, I want to be able to contact the college, so that I can ask any questions I have.
+5. As a gamer, I want to be able to restart a game easily, so that I don't have to refresh the browser to start a new game whilst I am already playing.

 [Back to top ⇧](#Hull-College)